crispinamuriel/Studio_Ghibli_App/README.md

 This is a movie review app using [the Studio Ghibli API](https://ghibliapi.herokuapp.com/).

 ## Features
-- The user may select a movie to display the title, release date, and a breif descrription.
+- The user may select a movie to display the title, release date, and a breif description.

 ![index](src/ghibli_shot1.png)